 With sixty-two players having won international honours for the Republic of Ireland further history was made in 2002 when midfielder Luke Dimech won three caps at senior level for Malta followed a year later by Samir Boughamen who was capped for Morocco against Tunisia.
 As the club awaits the move to Tallaght, much work has been done off the pitch.
 Following a period of examinership during the summer months of 2005 the supporters group, the 400 Club, successfully bid for ownership of the club and have instilled a new thinking in taking Shamrock Rovers forward.

-Today, Shamrock Rovers not only have a senior team and an Under 21 team operating in the eircom League but also an intermediate team, sixteen schoolboy teams, a senior ladies team and three schoolgirl teams.
+Today, Shamrock Rovers not only have a senior team, an Under 19 and Under 17 teams operating in the SSE Airtricity National league but also an sixteen schoolboy teams and a junior academy.
 Despite living a nomadic existence for the past eighteen years Shamrock Rovers is still very much alive and eagerly anticipating the dawning of a brand new era operating from the new stadium.

 Roddy Collins' brief tenure as manager of the Hoops came to an end last November when the team finished second last in the Premier Division and had to face First Division Dublin City in a promotion-relegation play off.
 Sadly for Rovers, the club was condemmed to the First Division for the 2006 season after losing 3-2 on aggregate to the 'Vikings'.